stretchr/docs/managing-resources.md

 ### Creating a resource

-To create a resource in Stretchr, just `POST` a document to the relevant path.
+To create a resource in Stretchr, just `POST` a json object to the relevant path.
 For example, to create a new book you could do this:

 ```
 POST /books